During you childhood, you heard many rumours of unique weapons of great or terrible deeds, here are some that you remember…

 The ancient heirloom of Ingwe, high lord of the Vanyar, against whom nothing of evil could stand.

 of the Dwarves

 The Nauglamнr, a carcanet of gold set with a multitude of shining gems of Valinor.
 The radiant Silmaril of Feanor hangs in its midst as its crowning glory.
-The sturdy spirits of Dwarvish craftsmen who labored long in mountain smithies lie within it still, and as gossamer it rests upon the bearer.
+The sturdy spirits of Dwarvish craftsmen who laboured long in mountain smithies lie within it still, and as gossamer it rests upon the bearer.